Mistika Ultima permits to use a second NVidia GPU for these purposes:

 Said that, these are the configurations that we have tested:

-- GPUs: They need to be NVidia, other brands will not work.
-In general it is possible to mix any 2 GPUs of the NVidia Kepler, Maxwell, and Pascal series But they need to share the same NVidia driver, so first thing check that both units can work with the latest driver.
+- GPUs: They need to be NVidia, other brands will not work for this.
+In general it is possible to mix any 2 GPUs of the NVidia Kepler, Maxwell, Pascal, and RTX series But they need to share the same NVidia driver, so first thing check that both units can work with the latest driver.

 1 - Make sure that both GPUs can work with the same driver, as only one NVidia driver can be installed.
 For this reason you can not mix very modern GPUs with very old GPUs that are alrady discontinued by NVidia, as no driver version will be able to handle both GPUs.

 First install the NVidia driver required for the most modern of your GPUs.
 If the second GPU is more modern than the existing one it will not work with your previous driver, so you should do the driver upgrade before installing the GPU board.
 Otherwise the system may fail to boot in graphics mode.

 2 - Install the 2nd GPU.
 Please note that it will probably need a power cable for it.
 And also check that the Power supply has enough watts for all the boards in the system.
 Please note that countries with 125V current have reduced effective wattage compared with 220V current.
 If max power is exceed the system may auto-switch off or reset randomly, or it can even fail to go into graphics mode.

 3 - Boot the system and open mConfig.
 It will offfer to activate the multiGPU setting, which will do the following: